 \section{Abstract}

 We achieve several results.
 First, we develop a variant of the theory of absolute Galois groups in the context of many sorted structures.
 Second, we provide a method for coding absolute Galois groups of structures, so they can be interpreted in some monster model with an additional predicate.
-Third, we prove a ``weak independence theorem" for PAC substructures of an ambient structure with nfcp and property B(3).
-Fourth, we describe Kim-dividing in these PAC substructures and show several results related to NSOP.
+Third, we prove the ``Weak Independence Theorem" for PAC substructures of an ambient structure with nfcp and the property B(3).
+Fourth, we describe Kim-dividing in these PAC substructures and show several results related to the SOP$_n$ hierarchy.
 Fifth, we characterize the algebraic closure in PAC structures.